 - the juvenile court case or adult criminal case involving an incident before age 21 that you are trying to expunge must be your first and only case; - you cannot have any later juvenile or criminal cases other than the charges contained in your first case, except for motor vehicle charges where the penalty did not exceed a fine of \$50; - you cannot be the subject of an active criminal investigation; - if the charge is a felony, it cannot be expunged until 7 years after the disposition (guilty or not guilty finding, dismissal, etc.) or release from incarceration -whichever happened later; - if the charge is a misdemeanor, it cannot be expunged until 3 years after the disposition (guilty or not guilty finding, dismissal, etc.) or release from incarceration--whichever happened later; - The charge cannot be one of over 20 categories of excluded offenses such as assault and battery with a dangerous weapon, robbery, offenses that caused or intended to cause death or serious bodily injury, any offense against an elderly or disabled person or while armed with a dangerous weapon, sex offenses involving children, violence or exploitation, restraining order convictions, assault and battery against a family or household member, firearms offenses, and many other offenses.
 G.L. c.
-276 § 100J.2 For a detailed list of excluded offenses and more information, see Booklet 9 on expungement on the Greater Boston Legal Services website. - Examples of some charges that might be expunged are larceny, disorderly conduct, tagging, drug possession or distribution, trespass, prostitution, indecent exposure (e.g. public urination by homeless person), or misdemeanor assault and battery (excluding assault or assault and battery against a family or household member pursuant to Chapter 265, section 13M).
+276 § 100J.2 We will post more detailed information about excluded offenses on the Greater Boston Legal Services website in the future. - Examples of some charges that might be expunged are larceny, disorderly conduct, tagging, drug possession or distribution, trespass, prostitution, indecent exposure (e.g. public urination by homeless person), or misdemeanor assault and battery (excluding assault or assault and battery against a family or household member pursuant to Chapter 265, section 13M).